reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 ### Implementing Optimistic Updates

 For a small update like adding a reaction, we probably don't need to re-fetch the entire list of posts.
 Instead, we could try just updating the already-cached data on the client to match what we expect to have happen on the server.
-Also, if we update the cache immediately, the user gets instant feedback when the click the button instead of having to wait for the response to come back. **This approach of updating client state right away is called an "optimistic update"**, and it's a common pattern in web apps.
+Also, if we update the cache immediately, the user gets instant feedback when they click the button instead of having to wait for the response to come back. **This approach of updating client state right away is called an "optimistic update"**, and it's a common pattern in web apps.

 **RTK Query lets you implement optimistic updates by modifying the client-side cache based on "request lifecycle" handlers**.
 Endpoints can define an `onQueryStarted` function that will be called when a request starts, and we can run additional logic in that handler.